Satisfactory academic progress

 Number of earned credits needed to meet completion rate

-Students must not attempt more than 150 percent of the hours required for their degree program, including transfer and AP credit hours.
+Undergraduate students must not attempt more than 150 percent of the hours required for their degree program, including transfer and AP credit hours.
 For example, a student in a program that requires 120 credit hours will have eligibility for aid suspended after attempting more than 180 credit hours.

 Special grades or coursework also can impact SAP, including: